SRehns/PFAS-Homologous-series/README.md

 The code is customized to look for CF2 and C2F4 homologues in a data frame which contains at minimum retention time, kendrick mass defect, m/z or molecular weights.
 More homologous may be added in the future, such as CF2O-homologues.

+The conditions in the code are as following: an increase in molecular weight corresponding to either CF2 or C2F4 (with a 0.001 Da tolerance), retention time must increase with molecular weight, Kendrick Mass Defect must be within a 0.001 tolerance.

+The code will also calculate the ppm difference between "Compound 1" and it's potential homologue.
+Keep in mind that two out of three values in that calculation are experimental values which may inflate the ppm value.

 # Preparation
 In any software which has processed LC-HRMS data, perform QC of sample data to ensure that only high quality peaks are included.
 Export the remaining compounds and then import them into R.